 If your business gives your neighbours reason to complain, HDB or URA may revoke your Home Office Scheme licence.

 Validity of the Home Office Scheme licence

-Home Office Scheme licences obtained from URA are valid for the whole duration of your business.
+Home Office Scheme licences are valid for the whole duration of your business.
+No renewal is needed.